se-edu/se-book/oop/classes/classLevelMembers/text.md

 </tip-box>

 However, some attributes are not suitable to be maintained by individual objects.
 Instead, they should be maintained centrally, shared by all objects of the class.
 They are like ‘global variables’ but attached to a specific class.
-Such **variables whose value is shared by all instances of a class are called ==_class level attributes_==**.
+Such **variables whose value is shared by all instances of a class are called ==_class-level attributes_==**.

 <tip-box>